Cookie lovers of the world unite! I bring unto you the perfect cookie!

 Roll dough in 2" balls and place several inches apart on the cookie sheet.

 Using your hand or the back of a spoon, gently press the top of each cookie dough ball until slightly flattened.

 Sprinkle the top of each cookie with a pinch of sea salt.

-Bake for 9-10 minutes, or until the cookie edges look slightly browner than the dough
+Bake for 9-12 minutes, or until the cookie shows crackle on top and edges are slightly browner than the cookie.